Nitrokey/nitrokey-documentation/nethsm/tags.rst

 - Tags are optional.
 - (In the future, restrictions could be extended with more condition types, e.g allowed time frame.)

+Roles
+^^^^^

+Each user account configured on the NetHSM has one of the following Roles assigned to it.
+Following is a high-level description of the operations allowed by individual Roles, for endpoint-specific details please refer to the REST API documentation.

+**R-Administrator**     A user account with this Role has access to all operations provided by the REST API, with the exception of “key usage” operations, i.e. message signing and decryption.

+**R-Operator**  A user account with this Role has access to all “key usage” op- erations, a read-only subset of “key management” operations and “user management” operations allowing changes to their own account only.

+**R-Metrics**   A user account with this Role has access to read-only metrics operations only.

+**R-Backup**    A user account with this Role has access to the operations required to initiate a system backup only.